mesosphere/dcos-docs-site/pages/1.12/deploying-services/multi-tenancy-primitives/index.md

 Frameworks from the catalog deploy with their own roles and unique roles can be created on demand.

 ## Reservations
 Reservations refer to where the resources are reserved on targeted public and private agents for a specific role.
 Statically reserved resources are applied on agent (public/private) startup and cannot be amended for other roles without restarting the agent.
 Dynamically reserved resources enable operators and authorized frameworks to reserve and unreserve resources after agent startup and on demand.
-All SDK based frameworks, like Kafka and Cassandra (certified frameworks list in the DC/OS catalog) leverage dynamic reservations for reserving the resources they intend to use with a deployment.
+All SDK based frameworks, like Kafka and Cassandra (certified frameworks listed in the DC/OS catalog) leverage dynamic reservations for reserving the resources they intend to use with a deployment.

 ## Quotas
 Quotas refer to a mechanism for guaranteeing that a role will receive a specific amount of resources.
-Today, quotas are a maximal rather than initial usage and they scale up as required.
-If a quota is defined and the task for the role is deployed then those resources will be reserved immediately, whether the task scales up to use them or not.
+Today, quotas are a maximal, if a quota is defined and the task for the role is deployed, then those resources will be reserved immediately, whether the task scales up to use them or not.
 Other tasks will not be able to make use of those resources even though they may be unused by the task they are provided for.
-Dynamic quotas where the task will only use what it needs at the time but is guaranteed to reach its quota, revocable resources and oversubscription are planned for a future release.
+Dynamic quotas, where the task will only use what it needs at the time but is guaranteed to reach its quota, revocable resources and oversubscription are planned for a future release.

 ## Weights
-Weights refer to a mechanism for prioritising one role over another, to allow all tasks assigned to that role to receive more offers (resources) over other roles with a lower weight.
-This provides faster deployment time and scaling or replacing tasks.
+Weights refer to a mechanism for prioritising one role over another, to allow all tasks assigned to that role to receive more offers (of resources) over other roles with a lower weight.
+This can provide faster deployment time, scaling and replacement of tasks.

 # Examples
 The concepts are described based on two real-world scenarios of existing customer use cases.